 I am an assistant professor of maritime history at Leiden University.
-My research focuses on Anglo-Dutch colonization in the early Americas, with an emphasis on Suriname and New Netherland/New York.
-This research also has led to my interest in correspondence networks, maritime trading companies such as the WIC and VOC, the trans-Atlantic slave trade, and the use of digital methods to analyze historical sources.
-My work furthermore explores the way we presently deal with our colonial and maritime past.
-In addition, I am developing a new research project on women and gender at sea in the early modern period.
+My work focuses on early modern maritime colonization, with an emphasis on seventeenth-century Suriname and New Netherland/New York.
+This research has led to my interest in the trans-Atlantic slave trade, maritime trading companies such as the WIC and VOC, correspondence networks, and the use of digital methods to analyze historical sources.
+Currently I am developing a new research project on women and gender at sea in the early modern period.

 My PhD dissertation (2015) focuses on the Anglo-Dutch colony of Suriname in the seventeenth century.
 I am currently working on a book manuscript on the Anglo-Dutch Americas, in which I explore early American colonization through the development of Suriname and New Netherland/New York.
 This work builds on research that I have conducted as postdoctoral fellow at Georgetown University in Washington, D.C., funded by a Niels Stensen Fellowship.